EARnagram/crud_related_models/source/crud_related_self_1n.md

 in the future.

-Below we will see how to create the migrations for the `:through` table, but we will not connect the two tables until later, in the models.
+Below we will see how to create the migrations for the `:through` table, but we will not connect the two tables until later in the models.

 ### Migrations